gSchool/DNA-release-2/05-survey/01-survey.survey.md

 ##### !question

-Should this course to be in smaller modules? (e.g. a 1-week span rather than a 2-week span)
+Should this course be offered in smaller modules? (e.g. a 1-week span rather than a 2-week span)

 ##### !end-question